MRtrix3/mrtrix3/docs/reference/commands/shbasis.rst

 Description
 -----------

-examine the values in spherical harmonic images to estimate (and optionally change) the SH basis used.

 In previous versions of MRtrix, the convention used for storing spherical harmonic coefficients was a non-orthonormal basis (the m!=0 coefficients were a factor of sqrt(2) too large).
 This error has been rectified in the new MRtrix (assuming that compilation was performed without the USE_NON_ORTHONORMAL_SH_BASIS symbol defined), but will cause issues if processing SH data that was generated using an older version of MRtrix (or vice-versa).